berthayes/ksql_for_zeek/README.md

 json-logs ensures JSON formatting of data send-to-kafka is your config file for sending data to Kafka.

+#### Create Bro Config file to send to Kafka
-1. Create this file for Kafka logging - e.g. /usr/local/bro/share/bro/site/send-to-kafka.bro
+Create this file for Kafka logging - e.g. /usr/local/bro/share/bro/site/send-to-kafka.bro
 * see https://github.com/berthayes/ksql_for_zeek/blob/master/send-to-kafka.bro

-1. For each log type in Bro/Zeek, create a topic in Kafka e.g, DNS, HTTP, SSL, etc.
+#### For each log type in Bro/Zeek, create a topic in Kafka
+e.g, DNS, HTTP, SSL, etc.

-1. After topics are created and log file editing is done, reload/restart Bro/Zeek with
+#### After topics are created and log file editing is done, reload/restart Bro/Zeek with
 ``` #broctl deploy ```

-1. Make sure you're getting events in Kafka
+#### Make sure you're getting events in Kafka

 ### Create a stream with a KSQL query
 Note that the event is nested JSON, so you need to use STRUCT to create the event value